cocos/cocos-docs/en/editor/publish/build-guide.md

 The entire build process is in a single worker, to view the complete log information of the build process or view the complete call stack when an error occurs, click on the main menu, then **Developer -> Open Build DevTools**.
 In fact, a lot of log information will be output when building, but in order not to interfere with users, by default only errors, warnings and some important log messages are printed to the editor's **Console** panel.

 > **Note**: before building **please make sure that the scene participating in the building can be previewed normally**.
-Loss of resources in some scenes or other script problems can be exposed during the preview stage.
+Loss of assets in some scenes or other script problems can be exposed during the preview stage.
 Building under the condition that the preview is normal can save time and troubleshoot better.

-### Resource loading 404 errors
+### Asset loading 404 errors

 In case of a 404 error, please copy the UUID in the log that reported the error resource loss and search for the corresponding resource in **Assets** panel to check whether the resources that the resource depends on are normal.
 Resource loading 404 errors usually occur under the following situations: